 At Rank 1, the total damage output will be enhanced by 60%; at Rank two, it will be 68.4%; at Rank 3, 76.8%, all the way to Rank 5, where the total damage output will be increased by 94.8%.

 Flash Heat Fang

-Striking a final punch to the enemy, it will launch out 304 damage, evidently taking the foe down and rendering them useless.
-The Flash Heat Fang can stagger the enemy on a medium level, allowing for good damage.
-The skill itself has a cooldown of 14 seconds, after which it can be used again, making it a valuable asset in battle.
+A final punch deals 304 damage, effectively incapacitating the foe.
+The Flash Heat Fang can stagger the enemy at a medium level, ensuring substantial damage.
+The skill has a 14-second cooldown before it can be used again, making it a valuable asset in battle.

 Fist of Darkness

-The first tripod is Fist of Darkness; this particular tripod can help players that want to dominate the battlefield.
-The main reason for using the tripod is to launch out Darkness damage unto opponents and tear them apart piece by piece.
+The first tripod is Fist of Darkness; this particular tripod can help players who want to dominate the battlefield.
+The main reason for using the tripod is to launch out Darkness damage onto opponents and tear them apart piece by piece.

 At rank one, players will experience that their crit rate is increased by 15%; at rank 2, it will be enhanced by 21%, seemingly leading to rank five, which will increase the crit rate to 40%.

 Weak Point Detection